 Ptarmigan Lake Trail is a 6 mile moderately trafficked out and back trail located near Nathrop, Colorado that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Directions from Buena Vista: Travel approximately 12.5 miles west on Cottonwood Pass Road (Highway 306) to the trailhead on the southern side of the road.

 Amazing hike.
 Moderate is probably the best rating.
 A steady elevation gain, but if I can make it up than anyone can.
 Bring plenty of water and definitely go to the top of the trail to the big lake.
 It was very windy the day I went, but worth it.
 The last few switch backs were killer, but so worth it.
 I highly recommend this hike!